ross2p/booksy/README.md

 # ua1032java

-Welcome to the Beauty Salon Management System project!
+Welcome to the booksy project ross&lev!
 This project is designed to provide a solution for managing beauty salons, their employees, services, and reservations.
 The system comes with a graphical user interface (GUI) for easy interaction.

 ## Table of Contents
 - [Introduction](#introduction)